 5. Visit a public park

 A good way of building in down time to a busy day of sight-seeing, and get to know a new city at the same time, is spending an afternoon at a public park.
 Since we travel with our kids, we do this quite often when we’re visiting new cities.
+Additionally, since we often do slow travel, we have more time to spend leisurely afternoons at the park, rather than trying to pack in a bunch of activities into a day.

 Some cities, like New York City, have parks all over the place.
 In other cities, like Jakarta, public parks are hard to come by.
 In Jakarta, though, there are play areas at the malls that the kids can play at for a nominal fee, and this gives them a chance to blow off some steam and play with other kids their age.